ArmanDris/localSudoku/README.md

 # About

-Use the number keys to place numbers and use 0, space, or backspace to remove a number.

 On the leaderboard the font of the score corresponds to the difficulty it was beaten on:
  - Easy: Comic Sans
  - Medium: Sans serif